It goes beyond recycling and energy conservation to ensure that every resource is carefully managed and developed across campus.

-Bon Appétit, the food service provider for St. Edward's University, offers delicious and convenient food, while practicing social responsibility, aligning with the university's commitment to sustainability.
-Check out Bon Appétit's commitment to the environment and community.
+Our food service provider, Bon Appétit, practices social responsibility.
+Learn about Bon Appétit's commitment to the environment and community.
 Among many dining initiatives, "Why Buy Local" underpins the Eat Local Challenge, which is held every year on campus.

 Ink/toner cartridges and batteries can be sent to a recycling facility for free.
-Just take your empty cartridge or dead battery to the Copy Center.
-Be sure to follow these guidelines when recycling batteries.
+Take your empty cartridge or dead battery to the Copy Center.
+Follow these guidelines when recycling batteries.

-The Office of Information Technology (OIT) works to ensure sustainability plays a role in every aspect of campus technology.
+The Office of Information Technology (OIT) ensures sustainability plays a role in every aspect of campus technology.
 Power management, hardware rotation, computer imaging and technology recycling are the primary ways OIT accomplishes this goal.

-OIT explores a number of power management solutions to increase on-campus energy conservation while maintaining expected, reliable service.
+OIT explores many power management solutions to increase on-campus energy conservation while maintaining expected, reliable service.
 OIT also maintains a regular computer replacement cycle to benefit from industry advances in power efficiency.
-For additional information, check out this article featuring St. Edward’s by University Business Magazine.
+For more information, read this article featuring St. Edward’s by University Business Magazine.

 OIT continually evaluates existing technology to determine its useful life.
 Each year, OIT provides departments with an analysis of their current tech inventory and recommended replacement cycles.
 OIT maintains and updates equipment until the end of its useful life.

-OIT doesn't throw away its old technology.
-In fact, OIT retires an estimated 20% of campus technology each year.
+An estimated 20% of campus technology is retired each year.
 Still-functioning computers too old to be useful on campus are donated to local school districts and/or nonprofit organizations.
-OIT partners with local recyclers, and these partners dispose of old technology and the associated hazardous chemicals in an environmentally responsible manner.
+OIT partners with local recyclers, and these partners dispose of old technology and the associated hazardous chemicals in an environmentally-responsible manner.
 These partners are also accredited with industry certifications for the pickup and distribution of e-waste.
 They deliver IT Asset Disposition, Electronics Recycling, CRT Recycling and Certified Data Destruction for the university while following environmental practices and standards.

-St. Edward's University’s Facilities team takes a multipronged approach to reducing the university's energy consumption, ranging from the types of equipment used to how they are controlled.
+Facilities works to reduce the university's energy consumption.
 Facilities purchases electricity from clean, renewable energy sources from Austin Energy and continually invests to maximize use of existing physical plant and building mechanical systems rather than using unnecessary resources to build new ones.

 Most campus buildings are cooled using chilled water that is pumped throughout the campus to reduce pumping costs.
-A majority of academic buildings and residence halls have web-based heating, ventilation, and air conditioning (HVAC) control systems that allow monitoring and adjustment from the Facilities office.
+A majority of academic buildings and residence halls have web-based heating, ventilation, and air conditioning (HVAC) control systems that allow monitoring and adjustment from Facilities.

-Click here to see how ten of St. Edward's University's buildings did reducing their energy consumption during the university’s participation in Campus Conservation Nationals, the largest electricity reduction competition for colleges and universities around the world.
+See how 10 St. Edward's University buildings reduced their energy consumption during the university’s participation in Campus Conservation Nationals, the largest electricity reduction competition for colleges and universities around the world.

-Water is one of our most precious resources, especially in a drought-prone state like Texas.
-St. Edward's University recognizes this and devotes a significant portion of its resource conservation efforts towards water.
+Water is one of our most precious resources, especially in drought-prone Texas.
+St. Edward's devotes a significant portion of its resource conservation efforts to water.
 Existing buildings have been retrofitted with low flow water fixtures, and new buildings must comply with current water efficient plumbing requirements.
-Xeriscaping or planting predominantly native vegetation with low water requirements has been another means to increase water conservation on campus.
-Check our blog for news on specific water conservation updates.
+Xeriscaping or planting predominantly native vegetation with low water requirements is another means to increase water conservation on campus.
+Visit our blog for news on specific water conservation updates.